fsspec/filesystem_spec/docs/source/developer.rst

 not met.

 Development happens by submitting pull requests (PRs) on github.
-This repo adheres for flake8 and black coding conventions.
+This repo adheres to flake8 and black coding conventions.
 You may wish to install commit hooks if you intend to make PRs, as linting is done as part of the CI.

 Docs use sphinx and the numpy docstring style.
 Please add an entry to the changelog